graememcc/funkierJS/docs/markdown/byCategory.md

 minute `number`
 second `number`

-Returns: `date`
+Returns: `Date`

-A curried wrapper around calling the Date constructor with six arguments: the year, the month, the day, the hour, the minute, and the seconds.
+A curried wrapper around calling the `Date` constructor with six arguments: the year, the month, the day, the hour, the minute, and the seconds.
 No validation or type-checking occurs on the parameters.
 Excess arguments are ignored.
-All other fields in the Date are initialized to zero.
-Returns the new Date.
+All other fields in the `Date` are initialized to zero.
+Returns the new `Date`.

 #### Examples ####
     var d = funkierJS.makeSecondDate(2000, 0, 2, 10, 15, 30); // => A date representing 10:15:30, January 2 2000